himanshu1799/Javasscript-Module/Day 02/Day2_Notes.md

-## Arrays
+# Arrays
+## At the end of session , You will be able to  :
+- Define what an array is and how it is used in JavaScript.

+- Explain the length property of an array and how it can be used to retrieve the number of elements in an array.
+- Use the push(), pop(), shift(), and unshift() methods to add and remove elements from an array.
+- Use the slice() method to create a new array with a portion of the original array.
+- Use the splice() method to add or remove elements from an array at a specific index.
+- Use the some() and every() methods to test if at least one or every element in an array meets a certain condition, respectively.
 - An array is a collection of different data types which are ordered and changeable(modifiable).
 An array allows storing duplicate elements and different data types.
-An array can be empty, or it may have different data type values.
+An array can be empty, or it may have different data type values.'

+## Arrays
 - In contrast to variables, an array can store _multiple values_.
 Each value in an array has an _index_, and each index has _a reference in a memory address_.
 Each value can be accessed by using their _indexes_.
 The index of an array starts from _zero_, and the index of the last element is less by one from the length of the array.

 ### How to create an empty array